How Tax-Efficient Investing May Improve After-Tax Long-Term Outcomes

 • Capital gains distributions

-Qualified withdrawals from Roth accounts are generally tax-free under current tax law.
+Qualified withdrawals from Roth accounts are generally tax-free under current law, subject to applicable IRS rules.

 Investment Selection and Tax Efficiency